Missouri Route 21: History

-The section through northern Jefferson County, Missouri was considered dangerous.
+The section through northern Jefferson County was considered dangerous.
 As a result, the road was rerouted and built to freeway standards.
-Construction to reroute the highway to just south of Hillsboro was completed on December 15, 2008 and Route 21 is currently freeway standard from Route 141 to Highway B. Plans to extend the freeway south to De Soto have been approved, but funds are lacking to complete this part of the project.
+Construction to reroute the highway to just south of Hillsboro was completed on December 15, 2008, and Route 21 is currently freeway standard from Route 141 to Highway B. Plans to extend the freeway south to De Soto have been approved, but funds are lacking to complete this part of the project.

 Route description

-Missouri Route 21 begins at the Arkansas state line, where it continues southward as Highway 115.
+Route 21 begins at the Arkansas state line, where it continues southward as Highway 115.
 As the highway enters Ripley County, it passes through the city of Doniphan, where it intersects US 160 and Route 142.
-Route 21 runs concurrent with US 160 for a short distance before separating east of Doniphan.
+Route 21 runs concurrently with US 160 for a short distance before separating east of Doniphan.

 Continuing northward, Route 21 enters Carter County, where it meets US 60 near Van Buren.
-The highway briefly overlaps with US 60 before diverging and heading northeast into Reynolds County.
+The highway briefly overlaps US 60 before diverging and heading northeast into Reynolds County.
 In Reynolds County, Route 21 passes through Ellington, where it intersects Route 72 and continues northward toward Iron County.

 Upon reaching Iron County, Route 21 enters Arcadia and Pilot Knob, where it intersects Route 221.
 The highway then continues northward, passing through Washington County and reaching Potosi, where it meets Route 8.
 Further north, Route 21 intersects Route 47 near Old Mines before entering Jefferson County.

 In Jefferson County, Route 21 passes through De Soto, where it intersects Route 110.
 The highway continues northward, reaching Barnhart, where it meets Route M and Route MM.
 As Route 21 enters the St. Louis metropolitan area, it becomes a major arterial road known as Tesson Ferry Road, and passes through Concord and intersecting I-270.
 The highway then reaches its northern terminus at Route 30 in Affton.